 Oro application uses File Storage to access data files.

-The file storage can be configured to use different filesystems to store the data, like a local filesystem, a GridFS storage, etc.
+You can configure the file storage to use different filesystems to store the data, like a local filesystem, GridFS storage, etc.

 - private is intended to store data that should not be available via a direct link, for example, attachments’ data, import and export files, protected media cache files, etc.

 - public is intended to store data that can be available via a direct link without access checks, for example, resized product images, sitemap files, etc.